 “As you may or may not know, in order to sue a doctor, physician, nurse, surgeon, or any other healthcare provider for medical malpractice, you need to demonstrate evidence proving that another reasonably prudent and careful doctor would not have made the same mistake under similar circumstances,” explains our Hawaii medical malpractice attorney at Kurzban, Kurzban, Tetzeli and Pratt, P.A.

-It goes without saying that all medical professionals are trying to adhere to the highest standard of care, but sometimes, negligence or carelessness on the part of the healthcare provider prevails and causes injury to a patient.
+It goes without saying that all medical professionals are trying to adhere to the highest standard of care, but sometimes, negligence or carelessness on the part of the healthcare provider prevails and causes personal injury to a patient.

 Some people jump straight into filing a medical malpractice claim without contacting the medical professional involved or consulting with a lawyer first.
 It is essential that you contact the doctor, nurse, surgeon, or any other healthcare provider whose alleged medical error caused your injury.